SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 1. Open nvm3_default_config.h from wiseconnect3\components\device\silabs\si91x\mcu\drivers\service\nvm3\inc\
 2. Update NVM3_DEFAULT_NVM_SIZE

-For example, After updating NVM3_DEFAULT_NVM_SIZE to 51200, the nvm3 region in .map is updated as,
+For example, after updating NVM3_DEFAULT_NVM_SIZE to 51200, the nvm3 region in .map is updated as:

 ![NVM3 memory configuration example](./resources/NVM3_memory_config_example.png)

 **NVM3 usage in Si91x:**

-Wireless initialization needs to be done before using NVM3  APIs in common flash as TA M4 communication is required to perform Flash writes/erases.
+Wireless initialization needs to be done before using NVM3 APIs in common flash as TA M4 communication is required to perform flash writes/erases.

-1. After successful wireless initialization nvm3_initDefault() API will open nvm3 instance with default parameters.
+1. After successful wireless initialization, nvm3_initDefault() API will open nvm3 instance with default parameters.
-2. Any of the above default nvm3 parameters can be overridden by updating corresponding macros in nvm3_default_config.h
+2. Any of the above default nvm3 parameters can be overridden by updating corresponding macros in nvm3_default_config.h.
-3. In NVM3 data is stored in the form of objects, an object is a combination of (key + data)
+3. In NVM3 data is stored in the form of objects.
+An object is a combination of (key + data).
 4. A key can be an identifier of the data stored in NVM3.
-5. After successfully initializing NVM3, objects can be written in nvm3 using nvm3_writeData(),
+5. After successfully initializing NVM3, objects can be written in nvm3 using nvm3_writeData().
 6. Data can be read with nvm3_readData() using corresponding object key.
 7. Objects can also be deleted using nvm3_deleteObject().

 **Note:**

 1. Wireless initialization is only required for Si91x common flash.
-For Si91x dual flash, nvm3_initDefault() can be directly called without wireless init
+For Si91x dual flash, nvm3_initDefault() can be directly called without wireless init.
-2. NVM3 APIs should not be called from an ISR
+2. NVM3 APIs should not be called from an ISR.
 3. For more information about NVM3 usage, refer to [NVM3 - NVM Data Manager](https://docs.silabs.com/gecko-platform/3.1/driver/api/group-nvm3).

 ## Chip/Module Programming